RMSabe/GNU-Linux_AudioRTDSP3/README.md

 These codes use headerless (.raw) audio files as an input audio signal.
 They're meant to be used playing a stereo, 44.1 kHz 16bit audio file.
 Different audio signal parameters might not work properly on these codes.

 These codes require the asoundlib headers and build resources.
-In Debian based system, these resources can be installed using command "sudo apt-get install libasound2-dev".
+In Debian based systems, these resources can be installed using command "sudo apt-get install libasound2-dev".

 When compiling, 2 APIs must be manualy linked: "asound" and "pthread" Example: g++ main.cpp -lpthread -lasound -o executable